 An electronic medical record (EMR) is a computerized medical record created in an organization that delivers care, such as a hospital or physician’s office.
 Electronic medical records tend to be a part of a local stand-alone health information system that allows storage, retrieval and modification of records.

 An electronic medical record (or electronic medical patient record) is the collective term for the chart and all documentation recorded while taking care of a patient.
-In hospitals that are completely on electronic medical records this will be the location from pretty much all data related to a patients healthcare.
+In hospitals that are completely on electronic medical records, this will be the location of pretty much all data related to a patients healthcare.
 This is to be viewed by healthcare staff on a need-only basis.
 The purpose of electronic medical records is to document care provided and communicate orders, results, and other values to any healthcare provider that requires the information while caring for a patient.
 This data is protected by HIPAA laws an access is limited to only the staff caring for the patient.

 The patient does not have direct access to their electronic medical record during their hospitalization.
 They can, however, request copies of their records and healthcare organizations have to comply with meeting these demands in a reasonable manner.

-There are many electronic medical record vendors that create and support electronic medical record systems that aids in the delivery of patient care in both the acute, long term, ambulatory, and home care settings (just to name a few).
+There are many electronic medical record vendors that create and support electronic medical record systems that aids in the delivery of patient care in both the acute, long-term, ambulatory, and home care settings (just to name a few).